Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

-On Saturday, Lourdes Gurriel Jr. (.641 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 10:10 PM ET.
+The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.282 on-base percentage in past 10 games, 77 points below season-long percentage), take on starter Mike Soroka and the Atlanta Braves at Chase Field, Sunday at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Braves.
+In his most recent game he had a one-hit performance (1-for-3) against the Braves.

 Lourdes Gurriel Jr. Game Info & Props vs. the Braves